 Moderate CentOS openssl Security Update

-Updated openssl packages that fix multiple security issues are now
+Updated openssl packages that fix one security issue are now available

 Red Hat Product Security has rated this update as having Moderate security

 impact.
 A Common Vulnerability Scoring System (CVSS) base score, which